Europe’s first circular economy factory for vehicles: Renault

 Caterpillar’s remanufacturing activity began in 1973, and has since grown to encompass nine locations around the world, employing over 3600 people in a business model with an emphasis on component recovery.

-Some product types lend themselves more naturally to the particular loops of a circular economy, with those relating to machinery and engines often enjoying a longer history of remanufacturing.
-Complex, durable components like gearboxes, drivetrains and brakes have traditionally been more readily able to be repaired and upgraded, hence a long-standing support and service industry around these products – for example, in 2012 Renault’s Choisy-le-Roi plant remanufactured around 200,000 components – a turnover of 100 million Euros.
+Some product types lend themselves more naturally to the particular loops of a circular economyA systems solution framework that tackles global challenges like climate change, biodiversity loss, waste, and pollution.
+It is based on three principles, driven by design: eliminate waste and pollution, circulate products and materials (at their highest value), and regenerate nature., with those relating to machinery and engines often enjoying a longer history of remanufacturing.
+Complex, durable components like gearboxes, drivetrains and brakes have traditionally been more readily able to be repaired and upgraded, hence a long-standing support and service industry around these products – for example, in 2012 Renault’s Choisy-le-Roi plant remanufactured around 200,000 components – a turnover of EUR 100 million.

 However, challenges do still remain and the 2012 report Towards the Circular Economy highlighted significant economic benefit to be gained in this industry, especially through improvements in vehicle design and establishing professional refurbishing systems.
 Heavy machinery manufacturer Caterpillar is often seen as leading in developing practices and new technologies that enable greater value to be recovered during the remanufacturing process.